annalisa144/reverdecer/_posts/2018-12-09-july-in-christmas.md

 ---
+title: July in Christmas
 date: '2018-12-09 06:00:00'
-image: salad_december_.jpg
+image: cypress_.jpg
 tags: rainy season summer winter mexico climate vanlife permaculture
 categories: vandwelling
 layout: post
-title: July in Christmas
 ---

 I've heard of Christmas in July, but we're living July in Christmas.

-All summer I was bummed that it was chilly, rainy and back in IN, PA, MN, etc, everyone had heat!
+All summer I was bummed that it was chilly and rainy, while in IN, PA, MN, etc, everyone had heat!

 Now, in Decemeber, we're getting summer!
 It is chilly at night, but heats up so fast - much faster than it did in the rainy season.